alan-turing-institute/open-research-community-management/team-related-comms/README.md

-# Resources for externally communicating about the Team and our work
+# Resources for externally communicating about the our work

 ## Briefing Notes